 Right on cue, the Lord provided the much-needed help through His Church.
 In November of 2018, Christ Lutheran began working with Lutheran Church Extension Fund’s Ministry Clarity team.
 Ministry Clarity enabled Christ Lutheran to clearly identify and articulate their goals and helped them to come up with out-of-the-box ways to secure the necessary finances to support a pastor.
 It was at this time that the Denver Northwest Circuit’s Gospel Gap Committee pledged 2 years of financial support to Christ Lutheran in order to get their ministry plan up off the ground.

 In the spring of 2019 Christ Lutheran called Pastor Larry to be their pastor.
 He accepted the call and was installed in July.
 In the fall of that year Christ Lutheran began the Seeking the Summit capital campaign.
 The immediate goal of that campaign was to secure the funds and a loan for a parsonage, the next step in the overall mission and ministry plan.
-The campaign is still ongoing and has been hugely successful.
+The campaign has been hugely successful.
 In early 2020 the congregation was able to secure the necessary loan and purchase the parsonage.